Eswar3008/scrolling-headings/README.md

 # Scrolling Headings

-This project demonstrates a simple web page that features multiple headings ("TECHNO") vertically arranged and animated based on scrolling behavior.
+This project demonstrates a simple web page that features multiple headings ("ER") vertically arranged and animated based on scrolling behavior.
 The headings move dynamically in response to the user's scroll actions.

 ## Table of Contents
 - [Introduction](#introduction)